jacobkap/crimebythenumbers/docs/pdf-tables.md

 #> [1] "                                                            United States Border Patrol\r\n                                                             Sector Profile - Fiscal Year 2017 (Oct.
 1st through Sept.
 30th)\r\n                                                  Agent                              Other Than Mexican           Marijuana          Cocaine         Accepted\r\n              SECTOR                            Staffing*\r\n                                                             Apprehensions\r\n                                                                                       Apprehensions                (pounds)          (pounds)    Prosecutions\r\n                                                                                                                                                                      Assaults Rescues       Deaths\r\n Miami                                             111               2,280                    1,646                   2,253             231              292               1           N/A     N/A\r\n New Orleans                                        63                920                      528                      21                6               10               0           N/A     N/A\r\n Ramey                                              38                388                      387                       3             2,932              89               0           N/A     N/A\r\n Coastal Border Sectors Total                      212               3,588                    2,561                   2,277            3,169             391               1        N/A **** N/A ****\r\n Blaine                                            296                288                      237                       0                0                9               0           N/A     N/A\r\n Buffalo                                           277                447                      293                     228               2                37               2           N/A     N/A\r\n Detroit                                           408               1,070                     322                     124               0                85               1           N/A     N/A\r\n Grand Forks                                       189                496                      202                       0                0               40               2           N/A     N/A\r\n Havre                                             183                 39                       28                      98                0                2               0           N/A     N/A\r\n Houlton                                           173                 30                       30                      17                0                2               0           N/A     N/A\r\n Spokane                                           230                208                       67                      68                0               24               0           N/A     N/A\r\n Swanton                                           292                449                      359                     531                1              103               6           N/A     N/A\r\n Northern Border Sectors Total                    2,048              3,027                    1,538                   1,066               3              302              11        N/A **** N/A ****\r\n Big Bend (formerly Marfa)                         500               6,002                   3,346                   40,852              45             2,847             11            26      1\r\n Del Rio                                          1,391             13,476                    6,156                   9,482              62             8,022             12            99     18\r\n El Centro                                         870              18,633                    5,812                   5,554             484             1,413             34             4      2\r\n El Paso                                          2,182             25,193                   15,337                  34,189             140             6,996             54            44      8\r\n Laredo                                           1,666             25,460                    7,891                  69,535             757             6,119             31          1,054    83\r\n Rio Grande Valley (formerly McAllen)             3,130            137,562                  107,909                260,020             1,192            7,979            422          1,190   104\r\n San Diego                                        2,199             26,086                    7,060                  10,985            2,903            3,099             84            48      4\r\n Tucson                                           3,691             38,657                   12,328                397,090              331            20,963             93           750     72\r\n Yuma                                              859              12,847                   10,139                  30,181             261             2,367             33             6      2\r\n Southwest Border Sectors Total**                16,605            303,916                  175,978                857,888             6,174           59,805            774          3,221   294\r\n Nationwide Total***                             19,437            310,531                  180,077                861,231             9,346           60,498            786          3,221   294\r\n* Agent staffing statistics depict FY17 on-board personnel data as of 9/30/2017\r\n** Southwest Border Sectors staffing statistics include: Big Bend, Del Rio, El Centro, El Paso, Laredo, Rio Grande Valley, San Diego, Tucson, Yuma, and the Special Operations Group.\r\n*** Nationwide staffing statistics include: All on-board Border Patrol agents in CBP\r\n**** Rescue and Death statistics are not tracked for Northern and Coastal Border Sectors.\r\n"
 ```

 And this gives us all the values in the first table plus a few sentences at the end detailing some features of the table.
 At the end of each line (where in the PDF it should end but doesn't in our data yet) there is a `\r\n` indicating that there should be a new line.
-As we did last time, we want to use `strsplit()` to split at the `\n`.
-Let's save a new object with the value in the first element of "border_patrol", calling it "sector_profile" as that's the name of that table, and then using `strsplit()` on it. `strsplit()` returns a list so we will also want to keep just the first element of that using double square bracket [[]] notation.
+As we did last time, we want to use `strsplit()` to split at the `\r\n`.
+Let's save a new object with the value in the first element of "border_patrol", calling it *sector_profile* as that's the name of that table, and then using `strsplit()` on it. `strsplit()` returns a list so we will also want to keep just the first element of that list using double square bracket `[[]]` notation.

 ```r